-- · wages and salaries;
+- wages and salaries;

 - overtime pay;

-- commissions:
+- commissions;

 - fees;

 - tips;

 - bonuses;

 - housing allowances;

 - other compensation for personal services;

 - Social Security payments (including Social Security received by adults on behalf of minors or by minors intended for their own support); and

 - monthly income from annuities, insurance policies, retirement funds, pensions, disability or death benefits, rental income, and other income such as adoption assistance.

 Note: The servicer generally should not consider temporary sources of income related to employment (such as severance payments) as part of the monthly gross income for mortgage loans being evaluated for a workout option.
 However, public assistance income (such as unemployment) may be considered if done in compliance with applicable laws, and if the servicer determines the probable continuance of such income.
-The servicer must then divide the borrower's monthly housing expense on the property securing the mortgage loan, which includes the following items (as applicable), by the borrower's monthly gross income any escrow shortage currently included as part of the full monthly contractual payment.
+The servicer must then divide the borrower's monthly housing expense on the property securing the mortgage loan, which includes the following items (as applicable), by the borrower's monthly gross income ( monthly housing expense ratio = monthly housing expense total monthly income total monthly income):

-'''

-monthly housing expense ratio = monthly housing expense total monthly income

-'''

 - P&I of all mortgage liens on the property;

 - property and flood insurance premiums;

 - real estate taxes;

 - ground rent;

 - special assessments;

 - HOA dues (including utility charges that are attributable to the common areas, but excluding any utility charges that apply to the individual unit); and

+- any escrow shortage currently included as part of the full monthly contractual payment.